StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 repository as single source of truth for all of your configuration options, for both infrastructure and applications.

-With the use of GitOps through FluxCD you have a set of tools that allows you to enable a reliable and automated approach of deploying and managing infrastructure and applications, improving reproducibility and facilitating maintenance and scalability of your systems
+FluxCD allows you to use GitOps practices, through a set of tools, to enable a reliable and automated approach of deploying and managing infrastructure and applications, improving reproducibility and facilitating maintenance and scalability of your systems